Instance

 Instances in generalisation

 A generalisation is a statement about a class that applies to all of its instances.
-For example, the generalisation “all programming languages have syntax” applies to every instance of a programming language (Python, JavaScript, etc.).
+For example, the generalisation “all programming languages have syntax” applies to all programming languages.

 Related: Generalisation, On ambiguity